Top 7 Things Military Families Love About Fort Hood, Texas

 - Texas BBQ is everywhere.
 You can try somewhere different each weekend.

-- Tex-Mex fare is legendary, including tasty breakfast tacos and kolaches (sweet and savory pastries).
+- Tex-Mex fare is legendary, including tasty breakfast tacos.
+And try out the Czech favorites, kolaches (sweet and savory pastries).
 Most newcomers head to Shipley Do-Nuts for their first taste.

 - Drive through daiquiri bars.
 Enough said.